The King of Love: Filo d'Oro

+Spiccatamunnu

-In another tale collected by Pitrè, Spiccatamunnu, the heroine, Rusidda, marries a mysterious man.
+In another tale collected by Pitrè, Spiccatamunnu, sourced from Palermo, the heroine, Rusidda, marries a mysterious man.
 Incited by her sisters, Rusidda makes the only mistake she should not have made: she asks her husband's name.
 As soon as he answers "Spiccatamunnu", their splendid palace disappears and she is now alone.
 Rusidda arrives at an ogress's house, her mother-in-law.
 She sends her to get a casket from her sister.
 The girl gets the casket and, on the way, opens it to satisfy her curiosity: an army of little dolls jump out of the box and begin to dance.
 Rusidda tries to contain them and put them back in the box, to no avail.
 Suddenly, her husband Spiccatamunnu throws her a cane and instructs her to beat it on the ground, and the little dolls will return to the box.
 It just so happens.
 After she gives the casket to her mother-in-law, the ogress announces that her son is to be married to another person, and orders Rusidda to hold a torch by their bridal bed, in a kneeling position.
 Spiccatamunnu's new fiancée, seeing Rusidda's suffering, takes pity on the girl and takes her place holding the torch.
 Outside, the ogress mother commands the ground to open up and swallow whoever is holding up the torch.